 So do I have advice to give?
 It’s so personal, that I don’t even dare.
 But I can say two things: 1) Our “baby” is coming up on her 7th birthday this year.
 So it seems like a long time ago, but I can tell you, if Ben Blair hadn’t decided he was 100% on board, we wouldn’t have had June.
 We would have stopped at 5 kids.
 And I would have mourned and been sad for some amount of time, and then moved on.

 And 2) I can also tell you, that even though I knew we were done, the baby cravings didn’t go away (they still haven’t!).
 So that’s tricky too.

 Well.
 That turned into a long post.
 Now I’d love your thoughts.
 How did you decide how many kids to have?
 And did you experience any kind of disconnect with your partner about what the number should be?
 Did one of you have stronger opinions about it than the other?
-How did you work things out?
+How did or do you work things out when you want another baby?
 Do you feel like you had fewer kids than you wanted?
 What advice would you give Kate if she asked you the same question?